 If the only items inside

 myco-all-1.0.0-SNAPSHOT.zip are the two skipped content packages, then the two embedded packages are scanned in lieu of the “all” content package.

 For projects that produce dozens of embedded packages, this optimization has been shown to save upwards of 10 minutes per pipeline execution.

 A special case can occur when the “all” content package contains a combination of skipped content packages and OSGi bundles.
 For example, if

-myco-all-1.0.0-SNAPSHOT.zip contained the two embedded packages previously mentioned as well as one or more OSGi bundles, then a new, minimal content package is constructed with only the OSGi bundles.
+myco-all-1.0.0-SNAPSHOT.zip contained the two embedded packages previously mentioned and one or more OSGi bundles, then a new, minimal content package is constructed with only the OSGi bundles.
 This package is always named

 cloudmanager-synthetic-jar-package and the contained bundles are placed in